The Lagos State University of Science and Technology, formerly Lagos State College of Science and Technology, came into existence on 2nd October 1977.

 On the 21st May 1986, two branch Libraries at Surulere and Ikosi (Isolo) campuses began operations.

-As a result of the Lagos State Polytechnic movement to a permanent campus at Ikorodu, the Main Library was therefore moved to Ikorodu campus.
+As a result of the Lagos State University of Science and Technology movement to a permanent campus at Ikorodu, the Main Library was therefore moved to Ikorodu campus.

-Our primary aim is to support students and staff of the Polytechnic in all areas of their studies with adequate information and materials necessary for teaching, learning, research and self development.
+Our primary aim is to support students and staff of the University in all areas of their studies with adequate information and materials necessary for teaching, learning, research and self development.

 The Library selects its information resources to fulfill the academic, research and scholarly objective of the Polytechnic.